An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Main results

-where the expectation now is over the graph $G^\0$ and the probabilistic forwarding mechanism.
-Note that in our setting, the source, $\0$, always has mark $1$ since it transmits all the $n$ packets.To be more explicit, define $\1=(1,1,\cdots,1)$ vector of all $1$s of length $n$.
-We denote by $\MarkPalm$, the expectation with respect to the Palm probability $\P^{\0}$ given a point at the origin, conditional on it having mark $\bZ(\0)=\1$.
-In terms of this, the above equation then translates to
+where the expectation is over the graph as well as the probabilistic forwarding mechanism.
+Note that in our setting, the source, $\0$, always has mark $1$ since it transmits all the $n$ packets.
+To be more explicit, define $\1=(1,1,\cdots,1)$ to be the vector of all $1$s of length $n$.
+We denote by $\MarkPalm$ the expectation with respect to the Palm probability $\P^{\0}$ given a point at the origin, conditional on it having mark $\bZ(\0)=\1$.
+In terms of this, the above equation translates to

 Next, since we are addressing a broadcast problem, it is necessary that a large fraction of nodes receive a packet.
 This, in turn necessitates that the fraction of nodes that transmit the packet is also large.
 With reference to the RGG on the whole plane, this means that the nodes in $\cG^+$ need to have an infinite cluster.
 To allow for this, we make the following assumption. \begin{Assumption} The forwarding probability $p$ is such that $\lambda p > \lambda_c$. \end{Assumption} Notice that the $p_{k,n,\delta}$ values obtained from simulations in Figure \ref{fig:RGG_simu} conform to this assumption.
 The assumption is discussed in slightly more detail in Section \ref{sec:super}.
 We now obtain expressions for the minimum forwarding probability and the expected total number of transmissions based on these two assumptions.